Build a BDD Automation Framework With A Vision

 Practice and Increase the Scope

-Such an approach can be practiced and honed to be used across most functionalities of the application, and when many applications are built with the same technology, then automation test building speeds up significantly.
+Such an approach can be practised and honed to be used across most functionalities of the application, and when many applications are built with the same technology, then automation test building speeds up significantly.

 Use Configuration Files